h4em/2023-election-app/README.md

 This repo showcases a simple web-app project I've made on the side.
 It's all about visualising the 2023 Parliamentary election data available @[wybory.gov.pl/sejmsenat2023/](https://wybory.gov.pl/sejmsenat2023/pl/dane_w_arkuszach).

 ## Data integrity
+It would be a damn shame if lookup was to produce false results, so i ran some tests.
+I can't guarantee they're 100% correct, but for the majority of cases the data should check out.

 ## Features